Oblomov/fake-host-cuda/README.md

 * the header will disable warnings about unknown attributes;
 * some intrinsics will not be defined;
-* as far as I know there is no trivial way to make the host compiler accept the bracketed launch grid syntax for CUDA kernels, so expect all such invokations to produce an error (if anybody has suggestions on how to work around this, please share).
+* as far as I know there is no trivial way to make the host compiler accept the bracketed launch grid syntax for CUDA kernels unless it has built-in support for CUDA (e.g. recent clang versions), so expect all such invokations to produce an error (if anybody has suggestions on how to work around this, please share).